cloudmesh-community/book/chapters/msg/graphql.md

 ### Type System

-In GraphQL a query is what we request from the GraphQL server.
+In GraphQL a query is what client requests from the GraphQL server.
 The result will be obtained in a structure defined by type and schema.
-It means we will know ahead of time what we are going to get as result.
+It means client will know ahead of time what it is going to get as result.
 For this to work, the data is often assumed to be structured data.